Summary of Storage Areas

 User Archive Directories (PAN Only)

-The GFDL archive provides longer-term storage for the large amounts of data created on the NOAA compute systems.
+The GFDL Archive provides long-term storage for the large amounts of data created on the NOAA compute systems.
 The mass storage facility consists of tape and disk storage components, servers, and the Data Migration Facility (DMF) software.
 After data is uploaded, it persists on disk for some period of time.
 The length of its life on disk is determined by how full the disk caches become.

 User archive areas on HPSS are intended for storage of data not immediately needed in either User Home directories (NFS) or User Work directories (GPFS or Lustre).
 Where available, User Archive directories should not be used to store project-related data.
 Rather, Project Archive directories should be used for project data.